 When it comes to choosing where to stay in Tulum, the choice is quite hard.
 There are so many possibilities, ranging from backpacker cheap, to mid-range and ultra luxury.

-I always try and look for boutique hotels as I generally prefer them to the big resorts, and so I came across Zamas Hotel, a very colorful, laid-back boutique hotel located right on the beach.
+I always try and look for boutique hotels as I generally prefer them to the big resorts.
+So I came across Zamas Hotel, a very colorful, laid-back boutique hotel located right on the beach.
 It’s also one of the best eco-hotels in Tulum, so even better!

 If all you want is palms, white beaches, and playful cabanas, keep reading.

 I was staying in a beachfront cabana, and it was simply perfect.
-Falling asleep with the sweet rolling sound of the waves and getting up and being 10 steps from the ocean was a dream come true, especially after months of traveling around at a fast speed.
+Falling asleep with the sweet rolling sound of the waves and getting up being 10 steps from the ocean was a dream come true.
+Especially after months of traveling around at a fast speed!

 Some special touches included the mosquito net that was put in place every night and the jar of purified water that helps reduce the use of plastic bottles.
 The bathroom, featuring a big shower, is gigantic and very colorful, in theme with the rest of the hotel.